Pitz72/PixelDebhTheGame/README.md

 ## Features

--   **New: Custom Pixel Art Intro:** A unique, animated intro sequence featuring a custom pixel-art avatar of the protagonist surrounded by orbiting gaming gear (webcam, cat, phone), set against a synthwave grid horizon.
-The layout has been optimized to showcase the character art while keeping the "PRESS START" prompt clear and accessible.
+-   **New: Standalone & Optimized:** The game engine has been refactored for maximum performance and is now completely standalone, with no external API dependencies.
--   **New: Oracle AI:** Stuck?
-Pause the game and consult the "Oracle of the Bitverse" (powered by Gemini API) for cryptic, context-aware hints based on your current level, score, and lives.
+-   **Custom Pixel Art Intro:** A unique, animated intro sequence featuring a custom pixel-art avatar of the protagonist surrounded by orbiting gaming gear (webcam, cat, phone), set against a synthwave grid horizon.
 -   **Structured Game Progression:** A full adventure across 13 levels, with a carefully designed difficulty curve.
 Each standard level is progressively longer than the last, mixing horizontal and vertical platforming challenges.
 -   **Gradual Enemy Introduction:** New enemy types are introduced gradually, giving players time to learn their patterns:
     -   **Globby (Base):** The standard ground enemy.